tieeeeen1994/tModLoader-ArmorModifiers/README.md

 ﻿# Summary

 This mod adds unique armor modifiers.
 They're not a lot, but they are super expensive to reforge.
-Reforing armor has different rules than what weapons or accessories have.
+Reforging armor has different rules than what weapons or accessories have.

 1. Armor will never get a modifier in any way except by reforging with the Goblin Tinkerer.
 2. The base cost for reforging armor is 10 times its own value.